nickmelamed/nba_wins_predictions/README.md

 ## Q2_dependencies (Dependencies/Installation)

-`environment.yml` and `Makefile` are used for `Q2_main.ipynb` because I use depreciated packages pymc3 and theano.
-So, to make sure these run properly for Q2_main.ipynb, run make env in your terminal/shell to set up the conda environment.
+`environment.yml` and `Makefile` are used for `Q2_main.ipynb` because I use pymc which requires certain dependencies.
+So, to make sure these run properly for Q2_main.ipynb, run `make env` in your terminal/shell to set up the conda environment.

 Then use resulting Q2_main kernel to run all analysis notebooks.

+Alternatively, you can use the `environment.yml` file and set up the environment the traditional way using `conda`.